 Figure 5: This figure shows the F1 score for our Early Warning System with TDA features (red line) and without TDA features (blue line), as a function of the cut-off probability.
 These are shown from left to right for the S&P500, the FTSE100 and the Hang Seng Index and the time period is 1993-2018.
-The F1 score is a measure of false negatives and is discussed in more detail in Sections 2 and 3.
+The F1 score is a measurethat takes into account of both false positives and false negatives, which is discussed in more details in Sections 2 and 3.
 Details of the Early Warning System as well as TDA are given in Section 2.

 Figure 6: Crash Probability with and without TDA, AUC for SP